Why do so many software companies make it painfully difficult to understand how to use their tool?

 It’s not enough to have a product or service that is decent – as Seth Godin says, your product must be remark-able (meaning it makes people want to talk about it) to be remarkable.
 You want to blow people away.
 Make them go “wow”.
 Be unforgettable.

-For example, a couple years ago I started using Leadpages to build landing pages.
+For example, a couple of years ago I started using Leadpages to build landing pages.
 At the time I took several of their courses about Facebook advertising and email marketing and several other topics.
 I was blown away by them – they were the best courses I’d seen on those topics, and they were free!

 Their courses led me to me using their software more, created an extremely positive experience for me, and made me refer all kinds of people to Leadpages.
 In fact, I STILL recommend people to Leadpages because of their courses.
 That has inevitably led to a ton of new customers for them.